The most advanced electroplating facility in this part of Europe

 • Copper’s natural antimicrobial properties contribute to better indoor air and water quality by reducing the spread of harmful microorganisms in plumbing and surface systems.

-Electris – Copper components for power industry and beyond
+Electris – Copper components for constructions and power industry

 At Electris, we specialize in the manufacture of high-precision copper components, with a strong focus on the electrical power sector.
 Our copper busbars, conductors, connectors, rods, pipes, and flat bars are integral to electrical installations, power distribution systems, and energy infrastructure—ensuring reliability and high-performance transmission.